WebMechanix/SimpleConsent/README.md

 })
 ```

-Directly before the `simple-consent:load` event payload is pushed, a `gtag('consent', 'default', {})` command is pushed with the same payload (minus the `event`, and `consentMeta` properties).
+Directly before the `simple-consent:load` event payload is pushed, a `gtag('consent', 'default', {})` command is pushed with the same `consent` object payload.
 This ensures that the consent signal is properly set in Google Tag Manager before any tags configured to use the consent signal are fired.

 #### `simple-consent:update` Event